ITU-BDSA2025-GROUP23/Chirp/README.md

 ### Tests

 ### Deploy our csv DB webservice to Azure
- - item 1 deeper understand Azure
+ - deeper understand Azure

 ### Automatic deployment of our csv DB webservice
- - item 1 See projectwork bulletpoints
+ -  See projectwork bulletpoints

 ### Automate releases of our Chirp